GigaGamma/SuperiorNetworks/README.md

 # SuperiorCraft
+Hello MCers,
-This is storage for all info about Superior Craft (modpacks, textures, downloads, etc)
+This is storage for all things Superior Craft MC related, such as modpacks, textures, downloads, etc.
+Please note, some things may be bugged, such as a texture pack!
+We use EclipseNeon, Anaconda Navigator, and other programs.